thenelsonn/dotfiles/README.md

 # My Public Dotfiles

-A set of my public configuration files which is used to quickly set up a brand-new system with familiar shortcuts, aliases, keybindings, tools, and more.
+A set of my public configuration files that is used to quickly set up a brand-new system with familiar shortcuts, aliases, keybindings, tools, and more.